Everything I Wish I Knew Before Coming To Sydney

 I arrived in Sydney with no idea what to expect.
-I knew I wanted to see the opera house and feed a kangaroo, but beyond that I was clueless.
+I knew I wanted to see the Opera House and spot a kangaroo, but beyond that I was clueless.
 I came into the experience of living, working, and studying in a new country relatively oblivious.
 During my time in Sydney, I have been met with unforeseen obstacles and adventures that have taught me valuable lessons.
 By no means do I consider myself an expert on this expansive city, but I do know what it feels like to be new here and the basics of staying afloat.
-Here is everything that would have been good to know before beginning my journey to Sydney.
+Here is everything that would have been good to know before beginning my journey to Sydney, I hope it can help you too!

 There is no need to be nervous